kei-sato/CarND-Traffic-Sign-Classifier-Project/writeup.md

 There was one mistake on the third one from the left.
 It's predicted as "*Beware of ice/snow*", but the correct answer is "*Right-of-way at the next intersection*".

 The model was able to correctly guess 7 of the 8 traffic signs, which gives an accuracy of 87.5%.
 This is less than the accuracy on the test set, but it could be ignored because it's just one mistake.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The top 5 softmax probabilities for each image are the followings: